jon-heard/obsidian-inline-scripts/README.md

 |  3 | ^age&nbsp;([0-9]+)$ | return&nbsp;"I&nbsp;am&nbsp;"&nbsp;+&nbsp;$1&nbsp;+&nbsp;"&nbsp;years&nbsp;old."; | age {how old} - Expands into "I am {how old} years old".  {how old} is a required parameter that can be any positive integer.
 This is a demo shortcut written for this documentation. |

 #### Shortcut #1 - hi (basic)
 At its most basic, a Test string can just be the shortcut itself.
-This example shortcut will be triggered when the user types `;;hi;` (`!!hi!` on mobile).
+This example shortcut will be triggered when the user types `;;hi::`.
 Once triggered, the Expansion string's javascript is run.
 In this example the javascript produces the string "Hello!
 How are you?".
-The shortcut that the user typed (`;;hi;` or `!!hi!`) will be replaced with `Hello!
+The shortcut that the user typed (`;;hi::`) will be replaced with `Hello!
 How are you?`.

 Note the format of the About string.
 It contains the syntax ("hi"), a dash, then the description: the shortcut's expansion and purpose.

 #### Shortcut #2 - date (intermediate)
 This shortcut's Test string is a bit more involved.
 The symbols `^` and `$` are regex tokens to ensure that shortcuts like "mydate" and "datetomorrow" are not accepted, only "date".
 I suggest using `^` and `$` in all of your test strings, unless there is a good reason not to.
 The Expansion string is also less obvious, but is just a javascript way to get the current date.
-The result of this example shortcut is: if the user types `;;date;` (`!!date!` on mobile) it will be replaced with the current date.
+The result of this example shortcut is: if the user types `;;date::` it will be replaced with the current date.

 This About string contains no syntax or purpose, only the expansion.
 The purpose is obvious, so is left out.
 The syntax, if ommitted, always defaults to the Test string.
 For this shortcut, the About syntax is `^date$`.

 #### Shortcut #3 - age (advanced)
 This shortcut's Test string has some advanced regex.
 There are plenty of references and tutorials for regex online if it's not clear.
 Notice the parenthesis `(`, `)`.
 These are regex tokens to collect whatever is recognized within them and put it into a variable.
 The first parenthesis are put into variable `$1`, a second parenthesis would be put into variable `$2`, and so on.
 These variables are available to the Expansion string.
 In this example, the Expansion string _does_ reference variable `$1`.
-The result of this example shortcut is: if the user types `;;age 3;` (`!!age 3!` on mobile) the shortcut will be replaced with `I am 3 years old.`  If the user types `;;age 21;` (`!!age 21!` on mobile), it will be replaced with `I am 21 years old`.
+The result of this example shortcut is: if the user types `;;age 3::` the shortcut will be replaced with `I am 3 years old.`  If the user types `;;age 21::`, it will be replaced with `I am 21 years old`.

 The About string starts with the syntax, including a named descriptor `{how old}` representing the single parameter text.
 After the syntax (and dash) is the expansion.
 Then `{how old}` is described, including whether the parameter is __required__ or __optional__ and what format it accepts.